phillipnicol/SITH/README.md

   - Package `rgl` is **strongly recommended** for visualizations can be downloaded from CRAN by running `install.packages(rgl)` from the console.
     - macOS users may have to install [Xquartz](https://www.xquartz.org) before installing `rgl`.

-See the package documentation (LINK) for a complete list of dependencies.
+See the package documentation for a complete list of dependencies.

 As the package is on CRAN, it can be installed by running `install.packages(SITH)` from the command line.